LorenzoPichetti/SbatchMan/README.md

 ### Generating Experiments:

-To generate experiments using the `newExperiment.sh` script, follow the example provided in the `genExps4Marzola.sh` script.
+To generate experiments use the `newExperiment.sh` script.
 Below is an explanation of its usage:

-#### `genExps4Marzola.sh` Example:

 ```bash
 #!/bin/bash